pmerrity/Dots/README.md

 Dots
 ====

-Forked from [Travis](http://codepen.io/trhino/)'s Pen [circles in a circle](http://codepen.io/trhino/pen/BApet/) on CodePen.
+Forked from [Travis](http://codepen.io/trhino/)'s Pen [Circles in a Circle](http://codepen.io/trhino/pen/BApet/) on CodePen.
 Added timer to loop the action of creating the dots.

 You can also find it on my pen, [Dots](http://codepen.io/Prince_Perry/pen/qJjGw).